yhslai/vimrc/README.md

 -------------
 A vim-based enviroment for Node.js developers...

 In fact, it's just made for myself.
-Anyone who likes it can use freely, but it's not guaranteed that these settings works on your enviroment.
+Anyone who likes it can use or fork it freely, but it's not guaranteed that these settings works on your enviroment.

-### What plugins does it contain?
+What plugins does it contain?
 -------------
 *   pathogen -- Of course.